 If you’re someone who carries a bit of cash on you all the time, then it’s probably easy to avoid ATM fees.

-But for people like me who don’t typically carry cash, just make sure you plan ahead and know when you’ll be somewhere you have to pay cash.
-That way you can take cash out ahead of time at an ATM where you won’t have to pay a fee.
+But for people like me who don’t typically carry cash, just make sure you plan ahead and know when you’ll be somewhere that you have to pay cash.
+That way, you can take cash out ahead of time at an ATM where you won’t have to pay a fee.

 Make Your Own Coffee